Telefonica/opengateway-aggregation-poc/README.md

 1. Telefónica
 2. Vodafone acting as aggregator for the developer.
 This means that it is the only point of contact for the app.

-Now you can open the **demo-app** at http://localhost:3000 and simulate an app wants to call the Device Location Verification API for end users that are clients of Telefónica or Vodafone.
+Now you can open the **demo-app** at http://localhost:3000 and simulate an app that calls the Device Location Verification API for end users that are Telefónica or Vodafone customers.

+# TODO

+- Add consent gathering support (already implemented and in production since MWC 2023)
+- Evolve Telco Finder to implement [standard webfinger protocol](https://www.rfc-editor.org/rfc/rfc7033#section-3.1).
+- Add Administration API to provision apps (already implemented and in production since MWC 2023)
+- ...

 # License